 Teen smoking: 10 ways to keep teens smoke-free

 Want to prevent teen smoking?
-Understand why teens smoke and how to talk to your teen about cigarettes.
+Understand why teens smoke and vape — and how to talk to your teen about nicotine.By Mayo Clinic Staff

 Teen smoking might begin innocently, but it can become a long-term problem.
-In fact, most adult smokers begin smoking as teenagers.
+In fact, most adult smokers started smoking as teens.
+To help your teen avoid getting hooked, follow these tips.

 1. Set a good example

 Teen smoking is more common among teens whose parents smoke.
 If you smoke, quit.
-The earlier you stop smoking, the less likely your teen is to become a smoker.
 Ask your doctor about ways to stop smoking.

-In the meantime, don't smoke in the house, in the car or in front of your teen, and don't leave cigarettes where your teen might find them.
+In the meantime, don't smoke in front of your teen and don't leave smoking materials around your home.
 Explain to your teen how unhappy you are with your smoking, how difficult it is to quit and that you'll keep trying until you stop smoking for good.

 2. Understand the attraction